 This occurs if the placenta grows through the womb wall.

 Please note that not all placentas that remain within the womb will be the result of medical negligence.
-In order to qualify for medical negligence compensation, it must be proven that the medical team who was looking after you through negligence did not deliver the placenta correctly, and as a consequence, you suffered unnecessarily.
+To qualify for medical negligence compensation, it must be proven that the medical team who was looking after you through negligence did not deliver the placenta correctly.
+As a consequence, you suffered unnecessarily.
+Hence you being able to file placenta negligence claims then.

 It is the responsibility of the medical staff that are taking care of you to ensure that the placenta is fully delivered.
-They would be aware of all of the risks that could be present should your placenta not be delivered completely, and if they do not follow the required procedures for delivering and checking the placenta, or they fail to act quickly enough once a retained placenta has been spotted, then you could look into whether it would be possible for you to launch a retained placenta medical negligence claim.
+They would be aware of all of the risks that could be present should your placenta not be delivered completely, and if they do not follow the required procedures for delivering and checking the placenta, or they fail to act quickly enough once the condition has been spotted.
+You could look into whether it would be possible for you to launch a medical negligence claim.

-While retained placenta cannot be predicted, there are certain groups that may be considered higher risk of having a retained placenta.
+While retained placentas cannot be predicted, certain groups may be considered at higher risk of having a placenta retained And these people could be more likely to file medical negligence compensation claims eventually.

 - Those who have been given syntocin (a drug to induce or speed up labour) for a long period of time could also be considered at risk.